 Which serial killers also worked as doctors?
 How did they use their profession to kill?
 This list seeks to answer those questions and more.

-Birthplace: Gilmanton, New Hampshire, United States of Americasee more on H. H. Holmes
+Birthplace: New Hampshire, USA, Gilmantonsee more on H. H. Holmes

 Italian nurse Daniela Poggiali killed as many as 38 patients because she thought they — and their visiting families — were annoying.
 She snapped selfies with several of the corpses after they had passed.Police believe Daniela Poggiali, who worked at a Lugo hospital, killed her victims with hefty doses of potassium chloride.
 She was arrested after an autopsy on 78-year-old Rosa Calderoni revealed dangerous levels of potassium in her body.
 38 of the 86 patients she treated died within a three month period.